The photo is from 1992. But I haven’t been able to stop thinking about it since yesterday morning, since I heard the news of the tornado.

 Our tiny Kansas town of modest Cape Cod houses was named for the two golf courses that flanked its two sides and created the “golden triangle” of Fairway.
-At the top of the street was the Fairway Shops, just across a busy parkway that had a pedestrian tunnel underneath.
+At the top of the street was the Fairway Shops, just across a busy parkway that had a scary but passable pedestrian tunnel underneath.
 At the quieter bottom of the street was a creek, a destination just close enough for boys of 8 or 9 to ride and park bikes without chaperone, just far enough to make that seem like a real adventure.
 Parallel streets with vaguely British-sounding names like Aberdeen and Canterbury were flanked by huge sugar maples and pin oaks that dangled rope swings and shaded both the lawns (then) and the memory (now) in filtered light.

 We Fairway moms found each other mostly while pushing strollers down these leafy streets, on a search for what we thought we needed—a little sunshine and solace from the screaming baby—and finding what we actually needed more, which was something like a sisterhood.
 My friends Mary and Molly tell the origin story of their first meeting, how they noticed each other pushing strollers on opposite sides of the street one freezing afternoon, the sort of day when only someone with a serious case of cabin fever would be out.
 Wordlessly, simultaneously, they turned their strollers on straight lines towards each other, giving in to the gravitational pull of recognition: another member of the tribe.

 Mary and Molly were strolling together regularly by the time we moved in to the neighborhood, by the early summer day when the man mowing the lawn in front of our house flagged them down.
-“Hey!” he had boomed at them, waving, then quickly silencing the mower and striding towards the street.
+“Hey!” he boomed at them, waving, quickly silencing the mower and striding towards the street.
 “Hey!”
 They’d walked over.
 “We just moved here,” he’d explained, introducing himself, “and my wife is gonna need some friends.”
 (Incidentally, it was some of my husband’s best work; Mary, Molly and the rest of the Fairway moms have been my friends for almost thirty years.)

 These were halcyon days.

-Because we were young, and often overwhelmed, and always overtired, some days we competed a little, or clashed over things that felt important to us.
+Because we were young, often overwhelmed, and always overtired, some days we competed a little, or clashed over things that felt important to us.
 Some days we even left early, scooping up our toddler and tearing up on the walk home, our spirits weary, our feelings bruised.
-But even then, even when things weren’t perfect with us, or between us, or between our kids, a call would come in to bridge the distance.
+But even then, even when things weren’t perfect with us, or between us or between our kids, a call would come in to bridge the distance.
 There’d be an apology: she’d thought later that her tone might have been a little too harsh?
 Or sometimes an admission: her child’s behavior was deeply worrisome and she hadn’t wanted the group to know, seeing how everyone else’s kid seemed to be doing so great.
 Sometimes, there was simply a loaf of banana bread left in your mailbox with a note.
 “I made extra.
 Thought you might like some with your tea.”

 We looked out for each other’s kids at least as much as our own.
 Once, in the days before back-up cameras were standard in minivans, I backed into my friend Mary’s driveway before slamming on the brakes as I realized with horror that her boy must be behind the car, that I’d nearly hit him.
 He was unhurt, and Mary was unfazed, but I cried, and shook, and cried some more.
 What if I had hit him?
 I kept saying.
-I wondered if it was terrible to think that it might actually be worse to accidentally harm your beloved friend’s beloved child than to do the same to your own.
+I wondered if it was terrible to think that it might actually be worse to accidentally harm your beloved friend’s beloved child than your own.

 For the Fairway moms, this photo has become a symbol of that time, with miniature versions all of the “oldests” in our young families, before many of them even had siblings, when they were all shorts and chubby legs in impossibly small frames.
 I think of the photo all the time, but I haven’t been able to get it out of my head since yesterday, since I heard news of the tornado.